-All entering first year Marine Science, Marine Affairs, and Marine Entrepreneurship majors are invited to participate in a year-long living learning community focused on developing the skills needed to be a successful student, discovery of their majors and associated learning opportunities, and building relationships with peers, faculty, and profession staff.
+All entering first-year Marine Science, Marine Affairs, and Marine Entrepreneurship majors are invited to participate in a year-long living-learning community focused on developing the skills needed to be a successful student, discovery of their majors and associated learning opportunities, and building relationships with peers, faculty, and professional staff.

 Students who participate in the MLC expected to:

-- Live together in a Residence Hall Community designed by the Office of Housing and Residents/Commuter Life.
+- Live together in a Residence Hall Community designed by the Office of Housing and Resident/Commuter Life.